-> 1. Executing and enforcing policy set by the ACCCEA and being ultimately responsible for executing decisions of the Classified Council and the general membership;
+1. Executing and enforcing policy set by the Association and being ultimately responsible for executing decisions of the Classified Council and the general membership;

-2. Representing the ACCCEA at ACC Board of Trustees and Presidentially appointed councils;
+2. Representing the Association at ACC Board of Trustees and presidentially appointed councils;

-4. Preparing written/oral reports for all Association members following ACC Board and PLPC meetings;
+5. Preparing written/oral reports for distribution to all Association members following ACC Board of Trustee’s meetings and PLT meetings;

-5. Administering the business of the ACCCEA between regular Classified Council meetings in compliance with the Constitution to include authenticating, by signature if necessary, all acts, orders and proceedings of the ACCCEA;
+6. Administering the business of the Association between regular Classified Council meetings in compliance with the Constitution to include authenticating, by signature if necessary, all acts, orders and proceedings of the Association;

 b.
 To vote last on roll call;